timmywil/page-poller/README.md

 # page-poller

 page-poller is a simple Node.js script that polls a website and alerts when there's a change.
-It uses a headless browser (through the use of [Puppeteer](https://github.com/puppeteer/puppeteer/) to render the page.
+It uses a headless browser (via [Puppeteer](https://github.com/puppeteer/puppeteer/)) to render the page.
 The advantage is that it will catch changes in client-rendered content, such as with Single Page Apps that use JavaScript to render content.

 | Static pages       | Pages rendered with JS | Pages behind login |
 | ------------------ | ---------------------- | ------------------ |